nenceh/3311-lab-3/README.md

     <li> Inheritance ➜ I will make sure the shape objects of Rectangle, Square and Circle are the children classes of the generic object of Shape.
 I will also make sure the children can reuse the parent’s fields and methods. </li>
   </ul>

   I am going to structure the report by first doing the first two parts (introduction and design of the solution).
-Then, I will move onto part 3: implementation of the solution, where I will write my code in Java in Eclipse.
+Then, I will move on to part 3: implementation of the solution, where I will write my code in Java in Eclipse.
 Finally, after the entire coding and the unified modeling language (UML) diagrams have been completed, I will finish the report by writing part 4: conclusion.

   <br>